 This answer provides basic information to help you jumpstart your research.
 To fully understand how zoning regulations will impact your intended use (a tiny house as an accessory dwelling or home office), you will need to carefully review the applicable zoning ordinance, talk to staff at your local planning department, and maybe even talk to an Oregon land use attorney.

-For example, an Oregon THOW utilized for an office or art studio may be an allowable use in a residential zone as an accessory use, whereas a THOW used as a second or accessory dwelling (such as a rental unit) may not.
+For example, an Oregon THOW utilized for an office or art studio might be an allowable use in a residential zone as an accessory use, whereas a THOW used as a second or accessory dwelling (such as a rental unit) might not.

 Safety and building standards will also vary between land uses, because Oregon's local governments want to ensure that any building put to use as a dwelling is safe for human occupation.